 “The growth in employment is still being driven by UK nationals, with a slight drop over the past year in the number of foreign workers.
-It’s important to remember, though, that this isn’t a measure of migration."
+It’s important to remember, though, that this isn’t a measure of migration.

-He added: “Growth in total pay remains in line with inflation, meaning real earnings are flat on the year.”
+“Growth in total pay remains in line with inflation, meaning real earnings are flat on the year.”

 The number of people classed as economically inactive, including students, those on long-term sick leave, taken early retirement or who have given up looking for work, fell by 115,000 to 8.6 million in the latest quarter, giving a rate of 21%, a record low.

 Other figures showed that the number of non-UK nationals from EU countries working in this country fell by 28,000 to 2.29 million over the past year, the first annual fall since 2010.

 The figure for non-UK nationals from outside the UK increased by 20,000 to 1.25 million.

 The number of people working in the UK from the eight East European countries that joined the EU in 2004 fell by 91,000 to 917,000, the biggest annual reduction since comparable records began in 1997.